 TSRC Facility Capital Campaign

 The goal of this capital campaign is to fund a dedicated year-round TSRC facility in the Telluride region.
-TSRC’s Board of Directors believes that a permanent year-round home will help to accelerate the new ideas and future collaborations that will expand the frontiers of science and technology.
-TSRC has secured a 100-year land lease with the Town of Telluride to build the center on the corner of Pacific and Willow Streets.
+TSRC believes that a permanent year-round home will help to accelerate the new ideas and future collaborations that will expand the frontiers of science and technology.
+TSRC has secured two options.
+The first is the historic Telluride Depot which TSRC currently has under contract with the Ah Haa School for the Arts.
+The Depot is a riverside property with a special sense-of-place that will help to advance research ideas and enhance informal interactions among scientists.
 The organization is currently engaged in planning for the facility’s design and fundraising.
+As a secondary option, TSRC also has secured a 100-year land lease with the Town of Telluride to build the center on the corner of Pacific and Willow Streets.

 Future-of-TSRC Fellowship Funds

 For over thirty years, the young scientists that have participated in TSRC workshops have become the future of TSRC.
 The organization has established two scholarships, the Paul Barbara Fellowship and the Peter Salamon Award, that provide financial support to outstanding graduate students and postdoctoral fellows.
 The 2015 Paul Barbara Fellowship Recipients were Manuela A. Gross from the University of Cambridge and Sebastian Buchenberg from Albert-Ludwig- University Freiburg.
 There were seven recipients of the Peter Salamon Award in 2015.
 These funds are designed to further enhance the participation of young scientists so critical to TSRC’s future.

 Telluride School on Theoretical Chemistry (TSTC) Endowment Fund